mateusbsal4/tum-adlr-ws25-01/RL2-Selfmade/README.md

 # Variable Target Lunar Lander with RL2-PPO

-This project implements a modified version of OpenAI Gym's LunarLander environment where the landing target position can be varied.
+This project implements a modified version of OpenAI Gym’s LunarLander environment where the landing target position can be varied.
 The agent is trained using PPO (Proximal Policy Optimization) with a GRU-based policy network to handle the variable target positions.
+The main implementation is contained in the RL2-Selfmade directory, and a regular PPO implementation from Stable-Baselines3 is provided in the PPO directory for comparison purposes.

 ## Project Structure

-- `var_lander_gym.py`: Base environment with variable target position functionality
+- `RL2-Selfmade/var_lander_gym.py`: Base environment with variable target position functionality
-- `custom_lunar_lander.py`: Custom wrapper for the variable target lander
+- `RL2-Selfmade/custom_lunar_lander.py`: Custom wrapper for the variable target lander
-- `lunar_lander_rl2.py`: Main training script with RL2-PPO implementation
+- `RL2-Selfmade/lunar_lander_rl2.py`: Main training script with RL2-PPO implementation
+- `RL2-Selfmade/RL2PPO.py`: Implementation of augmented PPO algorithm with GRU-based policy network
-- `plot_training_metrics.py`: Utility script for plotting training metrics
+- `RL2-Selfmade/plot_training_metrics.py`: Utility script for plotting training metrics

 ## Requirements